GitNotebooks/GitNotebooks/docs/self_hosted.md

 # Self Hosted

-_This tutorial shows how to deploy self-hosted GitNotebooks to a GitHub Enterprise account_
+_This tutorial shows how to deploy GitNotebooks Self-Hosted_

 ### Before we start the tutorial